 26 May 2016

-Most of the work they do is done 6-8 hours before the band even enter the building.
-Their job takes them FAR up into the stong girders at the roof, where they suspend heavy chains that support lights, video… anything needed.
+Most of the work they do is done six-to-eight hours before the band even enter the building.
+Their job takes them FAR up into the strong girders at the roof, where they suspend heavy chains that support lights, video or anything needed.
 Today’s roof structure is 130 feet above the floor, and they have dozens of chain motors hanging from it.
-The riggers have to place our large video wall, light trusses, or the PA system speakers in exactly the right point relative to each other, so the show is “the same” from night to night.
+The riggers have to place our large video wall, light trusses, or the PA system speakers in exactly the right point relative to each other, so the show is the same from night to night.
 If there is no supporting point where we need one, they triangulate and combine multiple steel cables to reach the exact point needed above the stage.
 Laser sights on the floor help them spot and check the positions above.

 Some might worry about hanging tons (tonnes, in proper English!) of lighting trusses, video screens, and speakers over the audience and performers.
 Personally, we never worry about it; their safety practices are beyond exceptional.
 Multiple backups prevent any issues.
 We’ve had a rigger eject local helpers as they weren’t being safe enough – that’s the way to be!
 There is NO room for messing around or doing something casually; it’s by-the-book for these two guys, and we have never had any cause for concern.
 Next time you see a big concert, understand that the large mass of equipment hanging above the stage – was all down on the ground, not long before!

 Then Mr. Townshend thanks the VIP guests for spending $40,000 each, which was a bit of an exaggeration.
-He felt were also likely disappointed Justin Bieber has declined to do any more meet-and-greet events at his shows.
-But the WHO VIP contribution is wonderful, and it has multiple rewards for those attending.
-At the end, Roger said “Thanks for coming, guys…” and Pete quickly added “yeah, thanks… suckers!”
-Of course, the true WHO fans are always used to – and fond of – being abused a little now and then.
+He felt we’re also likely disappointed Justin Bieber has declined to do any more meet-and-greet events at his shows.
+But The Who VIP contribution is wonderful, and it has multiple rewards for those attending.
+At the end, Roger said “Thanks for coming, guys” and Pete quickly added “Yeah, thanks… suckers!”
+Of course, the true Who fans are always used to, and fond of, being verbally abused a little now and then.

 ‘Who Are You’ starts the show, and it is stunning, probably the best I’ve heard this whole tour.
 Full energy onstage, especially from Pete.
 I don’t know if he’s read the last review of the Oakland show, where some critic said the show was good, but “safe.”
 Indeed, this show was proof it’s NOT safe.
 Certainly no one got hurt, but there was wildness, raw energy, unplanned music, mistakes, confusion, brilliance, humor, all of it.